danielWatson3141/PortableAndroidTest/Mac/README.txt

  ./runtests.sh $myPhone mytrace.trace 3 0 $myapp myProfile $trepnPath

 This will launch your target app and run your trace 3 times while profiling it with Trepn.
-Once it has completed its execution 5 times, it will save Trepn's output as a csv, which then be pulled into your working directory.
+Once it has completed its execution 3 times, it will save Trepn's output as a csv, which will then be pulled into your working directory.
 Each Experiment(set of runs) generates 1 csv file which can then be processed in Excel, R, Matlab, or your spreadsheet software of choice.

 Advanced Usage